Updated: a day ago

 "I am less panicked by the chronic pain I have.
 I was reminded and learnt new ways to listen to my body as a way to understand better.
 As a way to situate in the world, a way to listen.
 A way to move.”

 “Unlearning learning moving – doing what’s easiest."

-That the method can combine the emotion of progress and the unravelling of actual physical pain is a revelation that I can associate with closely.
+That the method can combine the emotion of progress and the unraveling of actual physical pain is a revelation that I can associate with closely.